VACCINATIONS

 _________________________________________________________________________________

-• Pertussis, also known as whooping cough, is a serious and potentially life-threatening disease that is spread through bacteria in the air when an infected person coughs, sneezes, or talks.
-It is highly contagious and can affect all members of a household if they are not protected.
-Whooping cough can be a prolonged illness, lasting several weeks to months.
-It starts with flu-like symptoms that last about two weeks, followed by weeks of coughing fits that can lead to vomiting, especially at night.
-Recovery can take several more weeks.
+Pertussis, also known as whooping cough, is a serious and potentially life-threatening disease caused by bacteria in the air when an infected person coughs, sneezes, or talks.
+It is very contagious and can affect everyone in a household if they are not protected.
+Whooping cough can last for several weeks to months.
+It begins with flu-like symptoms that last about two weeks, followed by weeks of coughing fits that can cause vomiting, especially at night.
+Recovery may take several more weeks.
 Infants are especially at risk for complications from whooping cough, with 15-20% of hospitalized patients (mostly unvaccinated young infants) developing pneumonia or otitis media.
-Coughing fits can also cause groin and rib fractures and can leave permanent damage to the lungs or bronchi.
+Coughing fits can also lead to groin and rib fractures and may cause permanent damage to the lungs or bronchi.

 Resources: